-The warm buzz that feels like a big hug, lowered inhibitions to speak your mind, the sense of euphoria about life, and feeling confident enough to belt out Mariah Carey on the karaoke stage… We all know that alcohol can inflame various feelings and sensations.
+The warm buzz that feels like a big warm hug, the sense of euphoria about life, and feeling confident enough to belt out Mariah Carey on the karaoke stage… We all know that alcohol can inflame various feelings and sensations.
 But does alcohol cause inflammation?

-But the impact of alcohol begins from the moment you take your first sip, even if you don’t reach the hangover stage.
+The impact of alcohol begins when you take your first sip, even if you don’t reach the hangover stage.
 Let’s shed some light on the topic.

 What Is Inflammation?